adamsalter/sitemap_generator/README.md

   )
   ```

   All options other than the `:bucket` option are passed to the `Google::Cloud::Storage.new` initializer giving you maximum configurability.
-See [Google Cloud Storage Authentication][google_cloud_storage_authentication] for all the supported environment variables and the [Google Cloud Storage initializer][google_cloud_storage_initializer] for supported options.
+See the [Google Cloud Storage initializer][google_cloud_storage_initializer] for supported options.

 #### An Example of Using an Adapter